top of page

-In a landscape saturated with visuals, paid media campaigns and AI-driven content strategies, industries across the digital marketing world are facing a crisis of creativity.
-This year's Cannes Lions Festival of Creativity has already amplified the conversation around creative inclusion like never before—and for good reason.
+In a landscape saturated with visuals, paid media campaigns and AI-driven content strategies, the world of media is facing a crisis of creativity.
+This year's Cannes Lions Festival of Creativity has already amplified the conversation around creative inclusion like never before and for good reason.

 Could neurodiversity become the next key advantage in a creative field that has long overlooked diverse minds?